Eating and shopping

 Places to eat

 Right next to the marina office is the Lifeboat pub, which serves food until 9pm every day.
 The Lifeboat's sunny terrace is a great place to watch the sun go down, and there's often live music too.
-For breakfasts you can't beat Sea Breeze cafe and takeaway on York Avenue in East Cowes, or the Umbrella Tree, which is opposite.
+For breakfasts you can't beat Sea Breeze cafe and takeaway on York Avenue in East Cowes, or the Lunch Box Cafe, which is opposite.
 Samel's on Clarence Road does takeaway fish and chips plus pizza and kebabs.
 All are no more than 10 minutes' walk away from the marina.
 There are big plans afoot to improve East Cowes, so watch this space...

 Most people cross the Medina into Cowes; its only 30 minutes' walk door-to-door, or take your dinghy down to Town Quay.
 In Cowes, our favourites for a nice evening out are Mojacs Restaurant, Coast Bar, The Grill and Murray's Seafood, and the best pubs are the Pier View (the yachtie's favourite) and the Anchor.
 For chips it has to be Corries Cabin.
 In truth, you won't go hungry in Cowes, as almost every other premises in the High Street is a pub, restaurant, cafe or takeaway.